 Java oil has a higher percentage of geraniol - the most powerful constituent of citronella oil - and so is typically more expensive, but other than some variation in scent the two oils are effectively the same.

-The health benefits of Citronella Essential Oil
+What are the health benefits of Citronella Essential Oil?

 Citronella has many benefits that are growing in popularity; however, its properties expand far beyond the expected.
 Citronella has been known to: